Comprehensive child access prevention laws are an incredibly effective tool to curb gun deaths and injuries among children and teens.

 For citations to these laws, please see the list above.

-Sixteen states and the District of Columbia have laws that impose criminal liability on persons who negligently store firearms, where minors could or do gain access to the firearm.
+Nineteen states and the District of Columbia have laws that impose criminal liability on persons who negligently store firearms, where minors could or do gain access to the firearm.
 Typically, these laws apply whenever the person “knows or reasonably should know” that a child is likely to gain access to the firearm.

-States with Storage-Based CAP Laws
+States with Negligent Storage CAP Laws

 - District of Columbia